metio/seb/content/topic/48-awsenv.md

 - fzf
 ---

 In order to quickly log into and switch between AWS accounts in a terminal, I wrote the following script.
 It sets the `AWS_PROFILE` environment variable which is used by many tools that interact with the AWS API, like `awscli` or `terraform`.
-My current environment uses AzureAD as a single-sign-on provider, thus this script uses `aws-azure-login` to perform an MFA login into Azure and from there into AWS.
+My current environment uses AzureAD as a single-sign-on provider, thus this script uses `aws sso login` to perform an MFA login into AWS.
 The AWS profiles must be set up in such a way that `aws configure list-profiles` can detect them, e.g. specify them in `${AWS_CONFIG_FILE:-$HOME/.aws/config}`.

 ```shell
 #!/usr/bin/env sh